13 October 2024

 Speed is the key to the Third Evolution

-On 14th May 1610, at 4pm, Ravaillac assassinated Henri IV, the king of France, rue de la Ferronerie in Paris.
-The historian Michel Cassan studied the urban archives in 240 towns in France.
-He found that the towns that were along the postal network setup by Sully received this important piece of information on the same day.
-By 21st May, all towns in France had been hit by the news (7 days later).
-On Wednesday 8th September, news of the king's death arrived in Mexico, via Spain, more than 3 months later.
+On 14 May 1610, at 16h, Ravaillac assassinated Henri IV, King of France, in the rue de la Ferronerie in Paris.
+The historian Michel Cassan studied the town archives of 240 French towns.
+He found that the towns along the postal network set up by Sully received this important piece of information on the same day.
+By 21 May, all the towns in France had received the news (7 days later).
+On Wednesday 8 September, the news of the King's death reached Mexico via Spain, more than 3 months later.

 Ravaillac and King Henri IV